GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ![Blinky](https://storage.googleapis.com/gcp-community/tutorials/embedded-c-getting-started/device.jpg)

-## Next Steps
+## Next steps

-Now that you've got the basics down and you can connect to IoT Core, you can add your own spin on this project, try replacing the LED with a relay to control a power outlet or can connect a sensor to measure and analyze environmental data.
+Now that you've got the basics down and you can connect to IoT Core, you can add your own spin on this project.
+Try replacing the LED with a relay to control a power outlet or connect a sensor to measure and analyze environmental data.